Pooch11/DPS941-ColaBot/README.md

 ## Run code on RobotC

-Configure the robot c code from this repo to communicate properly with these pins
+Configure the robot c code from this repo (TelemetryCode.c) to communicate properly with these pins

 While RobotC is broadcasting - use the cat command to see if the output is being received.
 ![img](https://i.imgur.com/Fhaj1Yc.png)